 - Practical knowledge of the generally accepted accounting principles (GAAP)

-You can start learning these accounting skills today with Forage’s accounting and finance virtual experience programs.
+You can start learning these accounting skills today with Forage’s accounting virtual experience programs.

 Image credit: Canva